xen0vas/xen0vas.github.io/_posts/2021-02-18-cloudme-v1-11-2-dep-bypass-using-rop-gadgets.md

 ```

 <p align="justify">
-Below is the debugging session with **WinDBG** which shows the ROP gadgets in action:
+Below is the debugging session with <b>WinDbg</b> which shows the ROP gadgets in action:
 </p>

 ```